volodymyrhudyma/blog/content/blog/react-hooks-useref.md

 ## Store Mutable Values

-Another use case of the built-in **useRef()** hook is storing mutable values, which are persisted between component re-renders and can be mutated (changed) at any given point of time without triggering a new re-render.
+Another use case for the built-in **useRef()** hook is storing mutable values that are preserved between component re-renders and can be mutated (changed) at any time without triggering a new re-render.

-Read once again the sentence above carefully and remember two things:
+Read the above sentence again carefully and remember two things:

-* Values are persisted between re-renders
+* Values are preserved between re-renders
-* Changing value does not trigger a new re-render
+* A value change does not trigger a new re-render

 #### \#1 - Values Are Persisted Between Re-Renders